 1. In web browsers, autofill is a feature that automatically populates form fields with previously-entered information, such as passwords, addresses, and credit card data.
 For this sensitive information to be stored, the autofill feature must be enabled and have appropriate permissions.
 See the related pages below to learn how to adjust autofill data and settings.

 Example autofill form

-Autofill must be enabled and setup for this process to work properly.
+Autofill must be enabled and set up for this process to work correctly.

 If you click the Submit button, no information is sent to Computer Hope; this form is only for testing.
 Clicking Submit only refreshes the page to clear the form fields.

 2. AutoFill is a feature in Excel that populates several cells with information.
 For example, if you want to repeat certain cells, select them, and move the mouse pointer to the bottom-right corner of the selected cells.
 When the mouse pointer changes to a cross, click-and-drag down as far as needed.
 Once you release the mouse button, all cells are filled in with the data from the cells you selected.